-But travel has changed so much since then, becoming this huge juggernaut which seems unstoppable.
-The number of international trips taken each year has almost tripled from 527 million in 1995 to 1.5 billion last year, and it keeps on growing.
-More people are travelling, and they’re travelling more often.
-And I’m one of them – on average I take 10 overseas trips a year.
+But travel has changed so much since then, with the number of international trips taken each year almost tripling from 527 million in 1995 to 1.5 billion in 2019.
+More people were travelling and travelling more often.
+And I was one of them – averaging 10 overseas trips a year.

-The world population is rising, people are generally better off than they were, air travel has become cheaper with more flight routes and more planes in the sky, destinations are being marketed more heavily, bigger cruise ships are being built, more hotels are opening as well as new accommodation options like AirBnB.
-And that’s before we get to the emerging markets like China and India where more and more people are starting to travel internationally.
+The world population is rising, people are generally better off, air travel has become cheaper with more flight routes and more planes in the sky, destinations are being marketed more heavily, bigger cruise ships are being built, more hotels are opening as well as new accommodation options like AirBnB.
+And that’s before we get to emerging markets like China and India where more and more people are starting to travel internationally.

 The impacts of tourism

 Travel is an amazing thing on an individual level – seeing wonderful places, exposing you to new cultures.
-And anything that helps people to be more open-minded can only be a good thing, especially with the political climate at the moment.
-Tourism has also become the biggest employer in the world – worth $1.7 trillion in 2018 – and there are cities, regions and even whole countries whose economies are almost totally dependent on tourism to survive.
+And anything that helps people to be more open-minded can only be a good thing.
+Tourism has also become the biggest employer in the world – with a $8.9 trillion contribution to the world’s GDP in 2019 – and there are cities, regions and even whole countries whose economies are almost totally dependent on tourism to survive.

-But can this level of tourism and the continual focus on growing the number of tourists to make more money be sustainable in the long term?
-It all came home to me when I visited the Cinque Terre – this beautiful patch of Italian coastline has become so popular that 2.5 million people visited last year.
-Unsurprisingly the villages are packed full, trains are overflowing, paths are being eroded and locals are being forced out of their homes by rising prices.
+But can this level of tourism and the continual focus on growing tourist numbers to make more money be sustainable in the long term?
+It came home to me when I visited the Cinque Terre – this beautiful patch of Italian coastline has become so popular that it saw 2.5 million visitors in 2019.
+Unsurprisingly villages were packed full, trains were overflowing, paths were being eroded and locals forced out of their homes by rising prices.

-The Cinque Terre just one of a long list of places where tourism is getting out of hand.
-Where the things which attract visitors – the culture, the landscapes, the atmosphere – are in danger of being destroyed by them.
-Overtourism has become a buzzword, and it’s not surprisingly a backlash has started.
-There have been protests by locals in everywhere from Barcelona to the Isle of Skye that they can’t cope with the current levels of tourism and the damage it’s causing.
+The Cinque Terre just one of a long list of places where tourist numbers were getting out of hand in the years before the pandemic.
+Where the things which attract visitors – the culture, the landscapes, the atmosphere – were in danger of being destroyed by those visitors.
+Overtourism became a buzzword, and it’s not surprising that a backlash started.

-It’s easy to be sniffy about having to dodge hoards of ‘tourists’ or never being able to get a photo without wading through a sea of selfie sticks.
+It’s easy to be sniffy about dodging hoards of ‘tourists’ or never being able to get a photo without a sea of selfie sticks.
 But every one of us has an impact on the places we visit, whether you’re a digital nomad or on a week’s package holiday.
-Each of those individuals wanting to go and tick somewhere off their wishlist adds up to a whole lot of people.
+Each individual wanting to go and tick somewhere off their wishlist adds up to a whole lot of people.

-And travel writers have an extra level of responsibility.
-Whether we have a hundred readers or a million, the things we post on websites and social media can help shape where people choose to go.
-I loved the Cinque Terre and know a lot of readers want to go there so of course I wanted to post about it.
-But I know I’m contributing to the problem – more publicity equals more visitors.
+And travel writers have extra responsibility.
+Whether we have a hundred readers or a million, what we post on websites and social media can help shape where people choose to go.
+I loved the Cinque Terre and know a lot of readers want to visit so of course I wanted to post about it.
+But I know I’m contributing to the problem – more publicity means more visitors.

-So what’s the solution – should we all just stop travelling and stay at home?
-Definitely not (and not just because I’d be out of a job!).
-Tourism has a plenty of positives, from providing income and encouraging investment to helping preserve cultures, funding conservation and protecting wildlife from poaching.
-But exploring the world is a real privilege which needs to be sustainable so that in the long term we don’t destroy the things that made us want to visit.
+So what’s the solution – should we all stop travelling for good?
+Definitely not – 2020 has showed us how important travel is.
+It has plenty of positives, from providing income and encouraging investment to helping preserve cultures, funding conservation and protecting wildlife from poaching.
+But exploring the world is a privilege which needs to be sustainable so that in the long term we don’t destroy the things that made us want to visit.

-Over 20 years of travelling I’ve noticed more and more negative impacts from tourism and become more conscious of the impact of my own travels.
-So last year I went back to university to study for a Master’s degree in sustainable tourism, looking at ways I can minimise the negative impacts on the places I visit but also how the tourism industry as a whole can be better managed.
-So if you want to travel more sustainably too, here are some things that can help.
+Over 20 years of travelling I’ve noticed more and more negative impacts from tourism starting to show, and have become more conscious of the impact of my own travels.
+So last year I did a Master’s degree in sustainable tourism, looking at how I can minimise the negative impacts on the places I visit but also how the tourism industry as a whole can be better managed.
+But how can we help make tourism more sustainable?

 What is sustainable tourism?